 Thank you for all the emails, tweets and comments you have sent our way.
 We try to respond to almost everything and do our best to pick unique questions for the show.

-Wave Machine Wave Surfer (from Eyes and Ears)Our audio rewind this month turned out to be the music from If You Had Wings!
-The winner is Brooke Outzen, winning the EPCOT Center Opening Medal.
-Great job and thanks for playing along to everybody!
+Wave Machine Wave Surfer (from Eyes and Ears)Our audio rewind this month turned out to be Buzzy, from Cranium Command!
+The winner is Lauren , winning the Christmas Favorites Album, courtesy of Brian.
+Great job and thanks for the entries.

-All entries due 4/9/2018 and a random winner will be selected.
+All entries due 2/4/2018 and a random winner will be selected.
 Even if you don't win, you will gain an entry into the NEW PRIZE POT!

 We are back with a new Prize Pot for 2018!
 Once again, we will be putting together tons of gifts & random items for our January - June 2018 Prize Pot.
 Every guess for our audio rewind each month gets you an entry for the Prize Pot.
 For the best odds of winning, be sure to take a guess every month, even if you do not know.
 Best of luck and here is what we have so far:

 McFarkle Family Christmas Card created by our fan, Reese

 Polynesian Village Resort ConstructionPolynesian Dreams Part I

 We are officially in the hands of How Bowers for the next two months, and we couldn't be more excited.
 The Polynesian episode has been teased, discussed and in the works ever since Episode 1.
 How has researched, re-researched and compiled so much information, we couldn't cram it all into just one episode.
 So for part I, we discuss the original concepts and ideas involved with the Polynesian.